Nata, Botswana: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types D and G. Be sure to choose the right type.
-The majority of adapters for sale now are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types D and G. Be careful to pick the necessary type.
+A lot of adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 What to do in Nata, Botswana